iFun/Blog/content/blog/Notes for CleanCode/index.md

 # Chapter 1 What is Clean Code?

-**Bjarne Stroustrup**: elegent, bug no where to hide, performance close to optimal
+**Bjarne Stroustrup**: elegant, bug no where to hide, performance close to optimal

 **Grady Booch**: simple and direct

 **Dave Thomas**: can be read and enhanced by a developer other than its original author

-#Chapter 2 Meaningful name
+# Chapter 2 Meaningful name

 * Use Intention-revealing Names
 * Avoid Disinformation